Antarctica, South Georgia and the Falkland Islands

 Mandatory Travel Insurance:

-All guests are required to have comprehensive travel insurance coverage.
-Due to the remoteness of the areas in this itinerary, travelers must have a minimum $50,000 of emergency medical coverage.
+All guests are required to have emergency medical evacuation travel insurance coverage.
 Proof of coverage is required prior to embarkation.
-The shipping company will not be held responsible for delays due to force majeure.
-Any additional costs accrued will be the responsibility of the traveler.
+The policy provider, policy number and emergency contact phone number must be provided prior to departure date.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

-South Georgia / Falkland Islands / Antarctica - Sample Cruises - 2016 / 2017
+South Georgia / Falkland Islands / Antarctica - Sample Cruises - 2017 / 2018

-|Antarctica, South Georgia and the Falkland Islands||Vast Colonies of King Penguins, Breathtaking Scenery, Historic sites, optional kayaking||$23,100 -
+|Antarctica, South Georgia and the Falkland Islands||Vast Colonies of King Penguins, Breathtaking Scenery, Historic sites, optional kayaking||$23,790 -

-|Antarctica and South Georgia||Two great destinations, anticipate penguins, whales, seabirds and seals as well as scenic highlights||$9,995 - $20,995||16|
+|Antarctica and South Georgia||Two great destinations, anticipate penguins, whales, seabirds and seals as well as scenic highlights||$8,760 - $15,800||20|

 * Prices are based per person, the lowest price is usually for triple occupancy in a basic cabin, the highest for double occupancy in the best available suite.

 Options may be at additional cost and are usually booked when the cruise is booked - it may be too late once the cruise has started.